-What is SUMIF Function?
+What is the SUMIF Function?

-The Excel SUMIF function finds the values in a supplied array, that satisfy a given criteria, and returns the sum of the corresponding values in a second supplied array.
+The Excel SUMIF function finds the values in a supplied array, that satisfy given criteria, and returns the sum of the corresponding values in a second supplied array.

 When to use SUMIF?

 SUMIF Function is used to add the specified cells based on the single or multiple supplied criteria.
 Sometimes we require conditional sum in Excel then we can use this function to add all numbers in a particular given range.
 SUMIF function is based on the three parameters- range, criteria, and sum_range.
-Every parameter has own functionality and also depends on SUMIF multiple criteria.
+Every parameter has its own functionality and also depends on SUMIF multiple criteria.